miniwms/Mini-WMS/salesOrderAllocation.md

     </td>
   </tr>
   <tr>
-    <td style="width: 50%; text-align: left;">After you click on Allocate button, a popup shows the quantity purcentage allocated.
+    <td style="width: 50%; text-align: left;">With Sales order SAL0001, after you click on Allocate button, a popup shows the quantity purcentage allocated.
+In this case, not all stock can fully be allocated.
 You have the choice to abort or continue.</td>
-    <td style="width: 50%; text-align: left;">Screen to update existing vendor.</td>
+    <td style="width: 50%; text-align: left;">The status changed to 'Allocated'.</td>
   </tr>
   <tr>
     <td style="vertical-align: top;">